 *Properties classified as mobility category 4 are not likely to be suitable for those registered with mobility category 3.
 See individual adverts for more information.

-If you think you may have the wrong mobility category, please complete a medical assessment form and return this to HOS.
+If you think you may have the wrong mobility category, please complete a medical assessment form and return this to the Housing Solutions Service.
 Please do not get a doctor's letter - we will contact your GP directly if we need more information.

 Once we have assessed your mobility, we will write to confirm whether we have changed your mobility category.
 This process usually takes around 10 working days, though it can be longer if we have to contact your GP or other medical professional.